Ali Ahmad Muhammad Al Rahizi: Transfer

 Guantanamo analysts characterized him as one of the "Dirty Thirty".

 In 2009, he was classified as a "forever prisoner" as an individual for whom there was no evidence he had committed a war crime but still was considered too dangerous to release.

 A Periodic Review Board hearing, held in April 2014, reversed this determination.
 He was transferred to the United Arab Emirates on November 16, 2015, along with four other Yemenis.

+Release

+Al Rahizi was repatriated to Yemen and released on 27 October 2021.